IT Alignment

 The development of a business strategy comprises two major phases:

-• Business strategy formulation: Analysis of the current competitive position (as-is) and choice of the target position (to-be).
+• Business strategy formulation: analysis of the current competitive position (as-is) and choice of the target position (to-be).

 IT Alignment is part of business strategy formulation.
 Projects are part of business strategy implementation.